3 Free Printable PDF Time Blocking Templates

 That's what my to-do list is for!
 If I remember that something needs to be done from another block, I simply note it in Todoist and come back to it later.

-Learn to write it down and let it go until its block; this way of thinking is essential for time blocking.
+If you think of a task to do outside of its block time, learn to write it down and let it go until its block.
+This way of thinking is essential for time blocking.

 One final note about time blocking schedules...